 * Correspondence: tomas.blazauskas@ktu.lt;

-Abstract: In this paper, we investigate the locomotion method dedicated to virtual reality solutions that allows movement within a scene using pre-rendered panoramic videos.
+Abstract: In this paper, we investigate the locomotion method dedicated to Virtual Reality (VR) solutions that allow movement within a scene using pre-rendered panoramic videos.
 The aim of the study is to evaluate the usability of the proposed locomotion method.
-In order to compare the proposed approach with regular implementations that use 3D scenes, the sense of presence is investigated, as well.
-Moreover, the study aims to answer the following questions through experiments, which is the preferable method to make a transition from one panoramic video to another, which navigational object, static lines or dynamic arrows, is preferable and more intuitive to use and which transition method has the least negative physiological consequences and is more pleasant to use.
+To compare the proposed approach with regular implementations that use 3D scenes, the sense of presence is investigated, as well.
+Moreover, the study aims to answer the following questions through experiments: which is the preferable method to make a transition from one panoramic video to another; which navigational object, static lines or dynamic arrows, is preferable and more intuitive to use and which transition method has the least negative physiological consequences and is more pleasant to use.
 The study shows - while the usability and a sense of presence characteristics of the investigated locomotion are good enough, the regular implementation using 3D models provides better usability and a sense of presence.

-Keywords: virtual reality, usability, sense of presence, panoramic videos, three-dimensional content.
+Keywords: VR, usability, sense of presence, panoramic videos, three-dimensional content.

 1. Introduction

-David Burden identified two types of virtual reality content - three-dimensional modelled content and two-dimensional panoramic content.
+David Burden identified two VR content types- three-dimensional modelled and two-dimensional panoramic content (Fig. 1).
 He linked the content type to the existing headsets to identify fields of applications.